-Please note that a membership to your local institute is required in addition to your course registration fees.
+Please note that membership of your local institute is required in addition to your course registration fees.

-For every CIP course (other than independent study courses), there is a class mark out of 100 and the final exam is out of 200.
-The class mark is always made up of a mid-term mark out of 60, and the remainder of the marks are made up of a combination of quizzes, assignments, and participation at the instructor’s discretion.
+The class mark always includes a midterm exam worth 60%, and the remainder of the marks are made up of a combination of tests and assignments, at the instructor’s discretion.
 Your instructor will provide you with a course outline at the first class and advise you on how 40% of your class mark will be allocated.

-Rewrite exams become the sole determinants of students’ final grades; the classroom marks will not be carried over.
+If you fail on your first attempt and require a rewrite, your final grade will be based only on your rewrite exam score; the class marks will not be carried over.
 Rewrite exams are to be written in the next session.
 Permission must be obtained from the Registrar to defer the exam rewrite.
-Refer to the examinations section for information pertaining to rewrites.
+Refer to the Examinations section for information about rewrites.